alperenozdnc/ezcli/docs/FEATURES.md

-setting `CLI_MODE_DEBUG` to true enables all prints ezcli creates about parsing. these are printed in blue, and formatted as `opt -> input`.
+setting `CLI_MODE_DEBUG` to true enables all prints ezcli creates about parsing. these are printed in blue, and formatted as `opt -> input`. you can also add some debug-only functionality if you wrap your debug-only code with `CLI_DEBUG_ONLY()`.

 ## printing utility with colored output